Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/README.md

 ### Working directory
 ---------------------

-***The directory on Great Lakes that you will be working in is - `/scratch/micro612w21_class_root/micro612w21_class/`***
+***The directory on Great Lakes that you will be working in is - `TBD`***

-You can find a folder named after your username/uniqname; for example if my uniqname is `apirani`, I will be working in `/scratch/micro612w21_class_root/micro612w21_class/apirani` This would be the directory that couse attendees will be working from.
+You can find a folder named after your username/uniqname; for example if my uniqname is `apirani`, I will be working in `TBD` This would be the directory that couse attendees will be working from.

 ## Overview:
 ------------